Iranian opposition: Opposition Unity

 In early March 2023, opposition groups published the "Charter of Solidarity and Alliance for Freedom", nicknamed the Mahsa Charter after Mahsa Amini.
 This effort received some attention from the press, and is seeking support from the international community.
-Due to his position as heir to the House of Pahlavi, Pahlavi emphasizes his role "in this process of transition is to be of help to maintain a smooth process — to maximise the participation of democratic forces in this process", and that whoever the Iranians then elect in a free and open referendum is up to them.
+Due to his position as heir to the House of Pahlavi, Pahlavi emphasises his role "in this process of transition is to be of help to maintain a smooth process — to maximise the participation of democratic forces in this process", and that whoever the Iranians then elect in a free and open referendum is up to them.
 On 9 March 2023, five opposition groups announced the creation of Solidarity for a Secular Democratic Republic in Iran, a political coalition to advance the goal of establishing a "secular democratic republic in Iran".
-The coalition was created from United Republicans of Iran, National Front of Iran—Europe, Left Party of Iran, Iran National Front – Organizations Abroad, and the Union for Secular Republic and Human Rights in Iran.
+The coalition was created from United Republicans of Iran, National Front of Iran—Europe, Left Party of Iran, Iran National Front – Organisations Abroad, and the Union for Secular Republic and Human Rights in Iran.

+In December 2025, hyperinflation of the Iranian rial caused economic hardship in the country, leading to widespread discontent and resulted in the 2025–2026 Iranian protests.
+By 8 January 2026, the uprising had spread to all 31 provinces, with the Institute for the Study of War recording over 340 distinct protests in a single week.
+A nationwide general strike paralyzed major commercial centers, including the Grand Bazaar of Tehran, Tabriz, and Isfahan.
+In response to the unrest, the Iranian government implemented a total internet blackout and deployed ground forces from the Islamic Revolutionary Guard Corps to suppress demonstrators, particularly in Kurdistan and Kermanshah.
+Reports indicated that protesters had taken control of municipal buildings in several western cities.

+In response to the unrest, Maryam Rajavi stated that Iran has entered an irreversible crisis, with decades of repression and corruption leaving the government weakened and facing growing public discontent.
+She said protests that began in late 2025 spread nationwide due to inflation, currency collapse, resource shortages, and poverty.
+According to Rajavi, regional setbacks, low electoral participation, and widespread dissatisfaction have eroded the regime's social base, while an organised resistance and younger protesters are increasingly challenging both religious and monarchical rule.
+Also in response, Reza Pahlavi called for strikes and urged members of the armed forces to defect.
+In a statement on 9 January 2026, he said that the Islamic Republic was "crumbling" and that the opposition had established secure communication channels with over 50,000 defectors within the regime's bureaucracy and military.